Maru10H/Maru10H/README.md

-- 👋 Hi, I’m @Maru10H
+- 👋 Hi, I’m Mariela! from Argentina
-- 👀 I’m interested in ...
+- 👀 I’m interested in web developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning React and others frontend technologies
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with starups proyects
-- 📫 How to reach me ...
+- 📫 How to reach me? by mail: mhuberr@hotmail.com

 <!---
 Maru10H/Maru10H is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.